Monarchy of Denmark

+Château de Cayx is a residence of the Danish royal family located in the wine district of Cahors in southern France.

+The château was first fortified during the fourteenth century.
+Since then it has been rebuilt and renovated several times.
+The Lefrancs built the extensive wine cellars under the château.

+The phylloxera infestation devastated the vineyards during the late nineteenth century, and the owners emigrated to Indo-China.
+They did not return to Europe until 1955.
+In 1967 the family's heir, Henri Marie Jean André de Laborde de Monpezat, married Princess Margrethe, then heiress presumptive to the Danish throne, becoming Prince Consort of Denmark after she succeeded to Denmark's throne.

+The royal couple purchased the château and the estate in 1974.
+Since then they have renovated it extensively.
+According to the official website of the Danish monarchy, the residence has become a "relaxed setting for reunions of the entire Danish Royal Family and their French relatives".
+It has been the setting for holiday photocalls for the Danish royal family, including for Prince Henrik's 80th birthday.

+The residence is not open to the public.
+A guided tour of the gardens is available during the summer.
+The château still produces wine.

 Royal Family

 In the Kingdom of Denmark all members of the ruling dynasty who hold the title Prince or Princess of Denmark are said to be members of the Danish royal family.
 As with other European monarchies, distinguishing who is a member of the national royal family is difficult due to lack of strict legal or formal definition of who is or is not a member.
 The Queen and her siblings belong to the House of Glücksburg, a branch of the House of Oldenburg.

 Main members

 The Royal Family of Denmark during Queen Margrethe II's 70th birthday, 16 April 2010.